cyber-vivek/Snake-Game/README.md

 # Snake-Game
-snake xenzia game using html css and javascript
+> *snake xenzia game using html css and javascript*
+- Build this fully working Snake game using only HTML, CSS, Javascript.
+- Used requestAnimationFrame and HTML DOM to render the screen.
+- Added the feature to save high score using window local storage property.
+-

-# Project Link
+# Live Project Link
 https://snake-xenzia-game.netlify.app